marmelab/react-admin/docs/Inputs.md

 );
 ```

-**Tip**: When using a `FormDataConsumer` inside an `ArrayInput`, the `FormDataConsumer` will provide one additional property to its children function:

-- `scopedFormData`: an object containing the current values of the currently rendered item from the `ArrayInput`
+**Tip**: When used inside an `ArrayInput`, `<FormDataConsumer>` provides one additional property to its child function called `scopedFormData`.
+It's an object containing the current values of the *currently rendered item*.
+This allows you to create dependencies between inputs inside a `<SimpleFormIterator>`, as in the following example:

-And here is an example usage for `scopedFormData` inside `<ArrayInput>`:

 ```tsx
 import { FormDataConsumer } from 'react-admin';